 External Long term Gain Relief in Unlisted Companies

-Entrepreneurs' relief (ER) will be extended to external investors in unlisted trading companies.
-This new investors' relief will apply a 10% rate of Capital Gains Tax (CGT) to gains accruing on the disposal of ordinary shares in an unlisted trading company held by individuals, that were newly issued to the claimant and acquired for new consideration on or after 17 March 2016, and have been held for a period of at least three years starting from 6 April 2016.
+Entrepreneurs' Relief (ER) will be extended to external investors in unlisted trading companies.
+This new investors' relief will apply a 10% rate of CGT to gains accruing on the disposal of ordinary shares in an unlisted trading company held by individuals, that were newly issued to the claimant and acquired for new consideration on or after 17 March 2016, and have been held for a period of at least three years starting from 6 April 2016.
 A person's qualifying gains for investors' relief will be subject to a lifetime cap of £10 million.

 Please note that while the basic concepts are straight forwards, as always there is no such a thing as tax simplification and Government continues to tinker with the legislation and therefore there are many pitfalls to be aware of.
 If you would like assistance in helping you through this and ensure your reliefs are maximised please do contact us.